This description is subject to change and may be out of date.

 - With any spam filtering system, you should consider keeping suspected spam so that it can be retrieved.
 Doing so will prevent bounces from your system hitting innocent third parties.

 - New users of the SCBL should read the description below and all other documentation carefully before deciding to use the SCBL.

 The SCBL is a list of IP addresses which have transmitted reported email to SpamCop users, which in turn is used to block and filter unwanted email.
 The SCBL is a fast and automatic list of sites sending reported mail, with a number of report sources, including automated reports and SpamCop user submissions.
 The SCBL also quickly and automatically delists these sites when reports stop.

 The SCBL aims to block spam with minimal blocking or misidentification of wanted email.
-Given the power of the SCBL, SpamCop encourages users to also actively maintain a whitelist of wanted senders of email.
+Given the power of the SCBL, SpamCop encourages users to also actively maintain an allowlist of wanted senders of email.
 SpamCop also encourages SCBL users to tag and divert email, rather than block it outright.
 In the end, most SCBL users find that the amount of unwanted email successfully filtered makes the risks and additional efforts worthwhile.

 - Reported Email.
 Mail reported as spam by SpamCop users will be referred to as "reported email" or "reports" throughout this document.
 The SpamCop reporting tool cannot determine if email reported by users is or is not spam; it can only parse and report email which users give it.
 SpamCop users can and do make mistakes.

 - Spamtrap Reports.
 SpamCop reports generated as a result of mail sent to non-existent email addresses ("spamtraps") set up by SpamCop.